The Sanctuary

 Nature’s Burial is now a vital part of our mission across all four of these goals.

-The land that will be protected as the sanctuary was once virgin prairie.
+The land that is protected as the Blazing Star Sanctuary was once virgin prairie.
 For the last several hundred years, it has been used by several generations of Texans for cattle grazing and crop production.
-Intensive land use depleted the soils.
 Nonnative forage grasses and crops came to dominate the landscape.
 Natural fires and nutrient cycles were suppressed.
 Native wildlife species disappeared.
+Today, we are bringing this prairie ecosystem back to life.
+The cover crops have enriched the soil.
+The wetlands are providing valuable fresh water habitat.
+Wildlife are reappearing.
+Birds are nesting.
+Native plants and their pollinators are returning.

-The grounds will also provide a publicly-accessible nature preserve as well as flood protection for our growing community.
+The grounds provide a publicly-accessible nature preserve as well as flood protection for our growing community.

-The work we embark on will be a grassroots effort in the truest sense of the term.
+This is a grassroots effort in the truest sense of the term.
 Seventy-five to eighty percent of the biomass in a prairie exists underground.
-This work will take time.
+Rebuilding prairies takes time.

-We look forward to hosting community planting events in the memorial grasslands that will define the cemetery.
+We host community-led plantings in the memorial grasslands at volunteer events as well as burial services.
 Families are welcome to participate, inviting life to return and surround their loved one’s place of rest.
+Contact us to learn about volunteer opportunities.